 - Type III Packaging Material (Note: There appears to be some confusion regarding when a Type III Drug Master File (packaging material) should be submitted.
 It is not required that packaging information is submitted to the FDA in a Drug Master File.

 This information may be provided to the applicant by the manufacturer of a packaging component or material of construction and may be included directly in the application.

-Any information that a manufacturer does not wish to share with the applicant or sponsor may be placed in a Type III DMF and incorporated into the application by a letter from the manufacturer to the applicant which authorizes reference to the DMF.
+Any information that a manufacturer does not wish to share with the applicant or sponsor may be placed in a Type III Drug Master File and incorporated into the application by a letter from the manufacturer to the applicant which authorizes reference to the Drug Master File.)

-- Type IV x Colorant, Flavor, Essence, or Material Used in Their Preparation.
+- Type IV Excipient, Colorant, Flavor, Essence, or Material Used in Their Preparation.

 - Type V FDA Accepted Reference Information.

 The manufacturer shall maintain the quality management system to make sure that the product meets the requirement.
 ISO 15378 can be implemented to demonstrate the compliance.
 Depending on the nature and usage of the primary packing material, the extent of the implementation shall be decided.
 The Drug Master File shall include information about the manufacturing unit and the information about the quality management system.
 The FDA may review the file in the context of the submitted product and the suitability of its usage for the product.

 Operon Strategist helps and assists you in the preparation and submission of all types of Drug Master Files (DMFs).
 The data compilation and submission happens at the operon site and the raw data shall be provided by the client as per expected and guided formats.